wvanderp/notes/projects/osrs-db/osrs-db.md

 for example,

-- the most popular gear setups
+- The most popular gear setups
-- the most popular locations
+- The most popular locations
-- average combat level of players in a particular area
+- Average combat level of players in a particular area
-- most popular items per level
+- Most popular items per level